ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 It's Very important to know more than school.
 That's the reason I failed many times.
 Remember one thing: **Every parameter is trying to solve some problems**.
 I take logistic regression as an example, **class_weight** is one way to solve unbalanced data.
 I never heard about that in Machine learning class.
 There's never wonderful data sets in real problem.

 ## Deep learning
 The quickest way is to play at least one hand-on project for deep learning on [Colab](https://colab.research.google.com/).
-It's good process to spend some time on how to build up environment for training deep learning
+It's good process to spend some time on how to build up environment for training deep learning model and use GPU, however, I don't think it's necessary on interview.

+The beginner friendly course is on Coursera.

 ## DS question
 I spend ton of times to crack the DS questions.
 It's series trial and errors.
 However it turn out few scenario on designing question.